chizkidd/chizkidd.github.io/_posts/2024-08-02-char-level-LM-RNN.md

 2. Creates a vocabulary of unique characters in the text.
 3. Maps each character to a unique integer index and vice versa.
 4. Implements a `next_batch()` method to provide sequences of characters for training.
+5. Provides a `just_started()` method to check if we're at the beginning of the data.

 The `seq_length` parameter determines how many characters the model will see at once during training.
 This is important because it affects the model's ability to capture long-range dependencies in the text.

+The `just_started()` method is used to check if we've reset our pointer to the beginning of the data.
+This is useful for initializing the hidden state when we start a new epoch of training.

 ## RNN Model Architecture